storacha/www/src/pages/docs/how-to/upload.md

 ### Uploading to web3.storage

-Now that your backend client instance is set up with being able to interact with your Space, you're ready to upload!
+Now that your client instance is setup to interact with your Space, you're ready to upload!
 Call `uploadFile` to upload a single file, or `uploadDirectory` to upload multiple files.

 There are two main options to getting content into your Space: